Euro hits 4-month high vs dollar on stimulus, recovery hopes

 TOKYO, July 15 (Reuters) - The euro rose to a four-month high against the dollar on Wednesday on hopes European Union leaders may agree on stimulus and deepening fiscal integration to shield the economy from the pandemic.

-The dollar was on the defensive, particularly against other growth-leveraged currencies such as the Australian dollar, following an uptick in U.S. inflation and news of progress in vaccine development.
+The dollar was on the defensive, particularly against other growth-leveraged currencies such as the Australian dollar, following an uptick in U.S. inflation and news of progress in vaccine development for COVID-19.

 "Germany, France and Italy have all taken severe lockdown steps and as a result the coronavirus now appears to be under control.
 The economy could be gradually recovering," said Bart Wakabayashi, Tokyo Branch manager of State Street Bank and Trust.